 1. Plan 5 or six meals for the week and make a grocery list.
 It’s not necessary to assign specific meals to specific days.
 Who knows what you’ll be craving, or what your days will be like.
 Then each day just choose your dinner to fit your day.

 2. Shop from your list so you WILL have on hand all the ingredients you need for the week’s meals.
-That is half the battle.
+That’s half the battle.

 3. Have your children each make a list of their 5 or so favorite dinners, and post it on the refrigerator.
 This will give you a reference when your mind is frazzled and fuzzy, and you’re trying to plan.

 4. Keep items in your freezer, pantry or refrigerator for hectic days.
-My quick standbys for crazy days are: light hot dogs, pasta, scrambled eggs, frozen veggie burgers, burritos with whatever fillings I have on hand, and doctored up frozen pizza.
+My quick standbys for crazy days are: “healthy” hot dogs, pasta, scrambled eggs, frozen veggie burgers, burritos with whatever fillings I have on hand, and prepared salads from the grocery store.

-5. Buy raw baby carrots, bananas, and apples, or the prepackaged fruits in their own juices to have on hand to help round out meals light on fruits or veggies.
+5. Buy raw baby carrots, bananas, and apples, or canned fruits in their own juices to have on hand to help round out meals light on fruits or veggies.

 6. Add a dessert or a special beverage to help a simple meal become a little more special.